Xyris marginata: Taxonomy

-There are four native species in Tasmania: Xyris marginata, Xyris muelleri, Xyris operculata, and Xyris tasmanica.
-They all occupy waterlogged soils and swamps with Xyris marginata thriving at the highest altitude.
-Xyris operculata is the only one not endemic to Tasmania.
+There are four native species of Xyris in Tasmania: X. marginata, X. muelleri, X. operculata, and X. tasmanica.
+They all occupy waterlogged soils and swamps, with X. marginata thriving at the highest altitudes.
+X. operculata is the only species in this group that is not endemic to Tasmania.

 Description

-Xyris marginata grows on high altitude moors.
-Its most notable characteristics are its yellow flowers, its twisting stems, and the wavy margins found on the bracts of its inflorescence.
-The blade is 1 mm broad and thick; its base sheathing being 4–6 cm long; and the main stalk, coming from the roots, is between 15 and 55 cm long.
-It is perennial and forms small tussocks.
+Xyris marginata is a tufted, perennial herb that forms small tussocks on high-altitude moors.
+Its most notable characteristics are its golden yellow flowers, twisting stems, and the wavy margins found on the bracts of its inflorescence.
+The main stalk, which ascends spirally from the roots, is between 15 to 55 cm long.
+The leaf blades are 1 mm broad and thick, featuring a central rib, and are characteristically dark brown and shiny.
+The leaf margins are rounded except at the awl-shaped tip, and the base sheathing is 4 to 6 cm long.